sausboss/ratings/README.md

 -------------------

-- Parses rating change email maessages, records performance, and performs analysis
+- Parses rating change email messages, records performance, and performs analysis

 - "Action" calls refer to ratings with either a buy or sell connotation

-- all userinputs and outputs are meant for ipython use in the terminal
+- for 2.0, iPython and terminal is the UI

+- sql query functions return pandas dataframe that can be used for further analysis in iPython